Close Menu

 If you’ve been waking up exhausted, feeling anxious for no clear reason, or hitting a wall every afternoon around 3 PM — your body might be whispering (or shouting) that it needs more magnesium.
 Loading up on magnesium-rich foods has honestly been one of the simplest, most impactful changes I’ve made to my own wellness routine, and the difference it made to my sleep, mood, and energy was almost embarrassingly fast.

-Magnesium is involved in over 300 enzymatic reactions in the body.
+Magnesium is involved in over 300 enzymatic reactions in the body, according to the National Institutes of Health.
 It helps regulate your nervous system, supports muscle recovery, balances blood sugar, and plays a starring role in the production of serotonin and melatonin.
-Yet studies suggest that nearly half of Americans don’t get enough of it.
+Yet research published in Nutrients (2018) suggests that nearly half of Americans don’t get enough of it.
 Let’s change that — starting with your plate.

 Why Magnesium Deficiency Is More Common Than You Think